-Supporting Guidance: employer compliance: guidance by subject: specialist employer compliance: PAYE settlement agreements (PSA)
+Supporting Guidance: employer compliance: guidance by subject: Employment Status & Intermediaries (ES&I): PAYE settlement agreements (PSA)

 A PSA is an agreement between an employer and HMRC where the employer meets the employees’ tax liability on items - usually expenses and benefits that are: